jash90/description-generator/README.md

 3. **Configure Environment Variables**

-   Create a `.env.local` file at the project root and add:
+   Create a `.env` file at the project root and add:
    ```env
    PERPLEXITY_API_KEY=your-perplexity-api-key-here
    ```